Domain Enumeration, Red Teaming

 execute

-The correlation can be done between the extracted data from Process Hunter and the actual tasks running on the machine by listing the process on the target machine.
-It has been demonstrated below using the tasklist command.
-The PID can be used to verify the process status.
+You can correlate the extracted data from Process Hunter with the actual tasks running on the machine by listing the processes on the target machine.
+The demonstration below uses the tasklist command.
+You can use the PID to verify the process status.

 Get OU